emsec/hal/README.md

 ## Documentation
-A textual documentation of HAL from a user perspective is provided in our [Wiki](https://github.com/emsec/hal/wiki).
+A comprehensive documentation of HAL's features from a user perspective is available in our [Wiki](https://github.com/emsec/hal/wiki).
 In addition, we provide a full [C++ API](https://emsec.github.io/hal/doc/) and [Python API](https://emsec.github.io/hal/pydoc/) documentation.

 # Install Instructions <a name="install-instructions"></a>